jonastheiler/Pi-Estimator/README.md

 The package provides one estimator and two approximation for pi by using different approaches:

 ---
 **Monte_Carlo_Estimator:** This estimator generates random points in a 2x2 area and calculates the ratio of points that end up inside the unit circle.
-Since we know that the area of the unit circle is equal to Pi, we can multiply this ratio by 4 (total area).
+Since we know that the area of the unit circle is equal to pi, we can multiply this ratio by 4 (total area).

 Attributes:<br/>
 number of simulation (n=1000)